 Hopefully, by now you have a sense of how important UX flow is when trying to understand the user experience.
 Whether you’re designing a new product or improving an existing one, this fascinating concept can help you build a strong UX foundation for your product design.

 We’ve only scratched the surface on user flow and UX—there’s so much more to discover.
-Get the in-depth knowledge you’re looking for with Springboard’s self-paced, mentor-led UX Design Course.
+Get the in-depth knowledge you’re looking for with Springboard’s self-paced, mentor-led UI/UX Design Bootcamp.